Frequently Asked Questions

 Q: Is imagery the same as hypnosis?

-A: The short answer is no. Imagery uses sensory rich, internal visualization as an active, self-directed process where you control the internal scene.
+A: The short answer is no. Imagery uses sensory rich

-In hypnosis you are typically more passive, relying on the external words and suggestions of the operator to influence your subconscious.
+In hypnosis you are typically more passive, relying on the

-Q: Is there a difference between the subconscious and the unconscious?
+Q: Is there a difference between the subconscious and the

 Creating an image

-Q: How do I create and image?
+Q: How do I create an image?

-messages to your subconscious about what you truly
+subconscious about what you truly want, and they are your

-want, and they are your tool for gaining its cooperation.
+tool for gaining its cooperation.

 Spontaneous images